-Stories 4 Strength brings education, healing and play through theater, music and puppetry to underserved populations of children around the world.
+Stories 4 Strength brings education, healing and play through theater, music and art to underserved populations of children and teenagers around the world.
 After working in Madagascar with at risk youth, and collaborating with UNICEF to promote health education through theater, founder Annie Worden was inspired to create a global organization that brings free arts programming to children in hospitals, foster care, homeless shelters and refugee camps.
 At Stories 4 Strength, we believe creative expression through art is deeply important to a child's growth.
 Every child, no matter their circumstances, deserves access to arts education that unlocks their creative potential.
 We teach story creation, songwriting, and performance techniques to build confidence, resilience and community, giving children power through the value of their own voices.

 MEET OUR TEAM

 Annie Worden (Founder, Artistic Director) is an actor, puppeteer and teacher who hails from California.
 She spent four years working as the education/outreach coordinator for Zara Aina, an NGO that does theater with underpriviledged children in Madagascar.
 She's taught Shakespeare and physical theater at the Hunts Point Alliance for Children in New York and she's worked with Mighty Shero Productions bringing theater and storytelling to incarcerated women.
 She also developed a program to bring after school art classes to homeless shelters in Brooklyn and Queens.
 She recieved an MFA from Brown University/Trinity Rep. www.annieworden.com

 Katie Nave Freeman (Director of Developement) supports Stories 4 Strength's external communications and fundraising initiatives.
 Katie has over ten years of experience in non-profit development, communications, and creative strategy.
 Driven by her passion for children's rights, education and storytelling, Katie is honored to support Stories 4 Strength's mission to make a difference in the lives of underserved populations of children around the world.